DSXiangLi/DecryptPrompt/README.md

   - kNN-LM Does Not Improve Open-ended Text Generation
   - Can Retriever-Augmented Language Models Reason?
 The Blame Game Between the Retriever and the Language Model
   - Query2doc: Query Expansion with Large Language Models
+  - RLCF：Aligning the Capabilities of Large Language Models with the Context of Information Retrieval via Contrastive Feedback
 - 垂直领域
   - WebShop: Towards Scalable Real-World Web Interaction with Grounded Language Agents
   - ToolkenGPT: Augmenting Frozen Language Models with Massive Tools via Tool Embeddings